jzbrooks/awesome-kotlin/README.md

 ## <a name="projects"></a>Projects <sup>[Back ⇈](#projects-category)</sup>
 ### <a name="projects-web"></a>Web <sup>[Back ⇈](#projects-web-subcategory)</sup>
+* [jillesvangurp/rankquest-studio](https://github.com/jillesvangurp/rankquest-studio) - Rankquest Studio is a web based tool that you can use to benchmark search query metrics for your search APIs.
+Written in Kotlin &amp; Fritz2
 * [sdeleuze/spring-boot-kotlin-demo](https://github.com/sdeleuze/spring-boot-kotlin-demo) - Basic Spring Boot app in Kotlin.
 * [IRus/kotlin-dev-proxy](https://github.com/IRus/kotlin-dev-proxy) - Simple server for proxy requests and host static files written in Kotlin, Spark Java and Apache HttpClient.
 * [ratpack/example-ratpack-gradle-kotlin-app](https://github.com/ratpack/example-ratpack-gradle-kotlin-app) - An example of a Kotlin Ratpack app built with Gradle.